 SCOPE OF EVIDENCE

-I give evidence on behalf of the Council in respect of the planning justification for the Order CDXX, having regard principally to the statutory planning policy framework and other guidance relevant to the Order Scheme.
-I have considered the planning matters set out in the Ministry of Housing, Communities and Local Government’s Guidance on the Compulsory Purchase Process (October 2024) (“CPO Guidance”) CDXX that are relevant to my evidence.
+I give evidence on behalf of the Council in respect of the planning justification for the Order CDA.1, having regard principally to the statutory planning policy framework and other guidance relevant to the Order Scheme.
+I have considered the planning matters set out in the Ministry of Housing, Communities and Local Government’s Guidance on the Compulsory Purchase Process (Updated January 2025) (“CPO Guidance”) CDC.2 that are relevant to my evidence.

-For the reasons I shall state, I consider that the purpose for which the Order Land is being acquired fits with the applicable planning policy framework and that there are no planning impediments to the successful delivery of the Order Scheme in accordance with the Planning Permission CDXX.
+For the reasons I shall state, I consider that the purpose for which the Order Land is being acquired fits with the applicable planning policy framework and that there are no planning impediments to the successful delivery of the Order Scheme in accordance with the Planning Permission CDE.1. .
 I also consider that the Order Scheme will deliver significant benefits contributing to the achievement of the promotion or improvement of the economic, social and environmental wellbeing of the area.

 My evidence addresses the following:-